washingtonstateuniversity/medicine.wsu.edu/README.md

 * `style-guide/tertiary.html` - Example HTML for tertiary pages.

 Run `grunt serve` to start a local web server.
 Grunt will watch the CSS files in `css/*.css` and process them any time a file change has been detected.
 See `Gruntfile.js` for the current list of rules.

+# Style guide

+## Special typography

+`space-case` is a class that shows an alternative way to display a header.
+The text is spaced and all uppercase.
+This style also applies a short thin rule under the element.
+This element will most often be used to lead off a new section after a large graphic element.

+In order to center the `space-case` you need to add an additional class of `center`.
+This will center the text as well as the rule.

+### Graphic horizontal rules

+`rule` can be added to any element and get the same rule effect that is used for `space-case`.

+`rule-thick` can be added to any element, including `space-case`, to procide a thicker rule.

+### Blockquotes

+When needing a header for a blockquote, add a `<strong>` with a class of `block-head` followed by a soft return (new line)

+When citing the source for a blockquote use the `<cite>` tag.

+## Features and Bleeds

+The `mid-feature` applies a very loose margin and padding to the top and bottom of an element.
+This element isn't necessary for bled images.
+Those will use `img-mid-feature`.

+There are three different bleed types:
+- Full width background color with content, primarily quotes and content callouts.
+- An image that bleeds from left window edge to right window edge.
+- An image that starts on the left content edge and bleeds off to the right edge of the window.

+### Full width background color

+`bleed-full` applied to a `<section>` or `section-wrapper` will make that element fill the width of the window.
+It is recommended to place `bleed-full` on the `section-wrapper` so that the content within the section won't go full width, making it easier to read.
+If the content needs to go full width, then apply `bleed-full` to the section.

+*Note:* For images that bleed full or bleed right use `img-mid-feature`.
+This applies a min-hieght as well as positioning for the background image.

+In addition to using `img-mid-feature` you will need to use `bleed-full` for a full bleed.
+For an image that only bleeds right you will use `bleed-right` instead of `bleed-full`.

+#### caption

+To display a caption on top of the image use the `caption` class on your element, e.g., `<p>`, `<div>`.

+#### Colors for background of non-image feature

+Use `lightest-back` on the `section-wrapper` or `<section>`, depending on what element you want to go full width.